Sunday, September 1 - Labor Day Tea

 We value our members, but if you no longer wish to maintain your membership, you must resign in writing by email or regular mail to the address noted on your bill.

 The Yacht Club awards our beautiful traveling trophies each year, and we hope the lucky winners have enjoyed displaying them!
-As steward, please be sure to return the trophy polished, engraved, and in excellent condition to Camp Wild Air no later than Tuesday, August 29th.
+As steward, please be sure to return the trophy polished, engraved, and in excellent condition to Lone Tree Camp no later than Tuesday, August 27th.

 JUNIOR SAILING CLINIC:

-The 2017 Directory is available on our website: www.stregisyc.org.
-User name and password are in the emailed copy of this letter.
-Please make sure your listing is correct, and send any updates including: home address, email, phone number, and new birth announcements to our Secretary, Garrett Schniewind at firstname.lastname@example.org.
+The 2019 Directory is available on our website: www.stregisyc.org.
+Access instructions are in the email version of this letter, or you may contact any officer.
+Please make sure your listing is correct, and send any updates including: home address, email, phone number, and new birth announcements to our Secretary, Lawrie Bird Firestone at firstname.lastname@example.org.

-It is with great sadness that I must inform you of the passing of Lawrence B. Van Ingen III.
+It is with great sadness that I must inform you of the passing of Mr. Gregg Rettew and Mrs. Judith Duncan.

-It is an honor to serve as your commodore, and I look forward to seeing everyone out on the lake this summer!
+It is an honor to serve as your commodore, and I look forward to seeing everyone throughout the summer and at the Tea.